-Lizzy from ABOVE THE CANOPY creates unique, hand-crafted knitted jewellery which is inspired by many things, including her natural surroundings and extensive travels.
+Lizzy Medynskyj (formerly known as ABOVE THE CANOPY) creates unique, hand-crafted knitted jewellery which is inspired by many things, including her natural surroundings and extensive travels.
 Her journeys through Borneo, Peru, Puerto Rico, North India, Morocco, North America and Europe, the people with whom she has connected, their culture, their aesthetics and their stories have inspired Lizzy greatly.
 Lizzy's work through her creations and her workshops aims to bridge the gap between people from all walks of life.
 A percentage from her work goes directly to non-profit organisations she has visited on her travels.
 In keeping with her global vision, Lizzy's work is created using the highest quality, ethically-sourced yarns.

 Lizzy's eye for detail and colour were fine-tuned during many years working as a graphic designer and photographer and possesses a unique aesthetic which informs her jewellery creations.